Naturopathic Physician

 Does Melatonin really work for sleep and is it safe?

-“Dr. Verma, I have been having trouble sleeping, so I tried melatonin since it’s supposed to help with sleep.
+“Dr. Dzik, I have been having trouble sleeping, so I tried melatonin since it’s supposed to help with sleep.
 I ended up developing severe headaches and ended up not being able to sleep through the night because I was waking up with nightmares.
 Why did this happen?
 I though melatonin is safe and supposed to help with sleep.”

 Melatonin, the “hormone of darkness,” is a very commonly known supplement to help with sleep.
 Melatonin is a hormone that occurs naturally in our bodies.
 It is found in our eyes, bone marrow, ovaries, blood vessels, gastrointestinal tract and the brain.
 Melatonin is a key player in regulating the sleep-wake cycle, also known as circadian rhythm.
 In the evening, typically two hours before bedtime, the darkness stimulates the synthesis and release of melatonin from the pineal gland.
 Once melatonin receptors found within the suprachiasmatic nucleus (SCN), and the pituitary gland within the brain are activated, then the sleep cycle is induced.
 Melatonin continues to be secreted throughout the night, peaking in the middle of the night, then decreases as morning approaches.